-- 12.1 Each home nursing care provider or home care provider shall employ a sufficient number of qualified personnel to provide effective patient care and other related services. - 12.2 A job description for each classification of position shall be established, clearly delineating qualifications, duties, authority and responsibilities inherent in each position. - 12.3 Written personnel policies supporting sound patient care and personnel practices shall be made available to all full-time or part-time personnel and shall include provisions for:
+- Each home nursing care provider or home care provider shall employ a sufficient number of qualified personnel to provide effective patient care and other related services. - 12.2 A job description for each classification of position shall be established, clearly delineating qualifications, duties, authority and responsibilities inherent in each position. - Written personnel policies supporting sound patient care and personnel practices shall be made available to all full-time or part-time personnel and shall include provisions for: - (a) annual evaluation of employee performance that is reviewed with and signed by the employee within forty-five (45) days of the evaluation; and - (b) such other matters as deemed appropriate. - 12.4 An inservice educational program shall be conducted on an ongoing basis, which shall include an orientation program for staff personnel employed by the agency providing direct care and a continuing program for the development and improvement of skills of staff to ensure the delivery of quality home care services.
+The inservice program shall include recognition and reporting of abuse, neglect, mistreatment, and exploitation. - 12.5 A mechanism to establish an audit trail of employees shall be implemented and shall include, at a minimum, for each employee: (1) date of employment by the home nursing care provider or home care provider agency; and (2) date(s), name(s), and address(es) of each assignment. - 12.6 For every person employed by the home nursing care provider or home care provider who is licensed, certified, or registered by the Department, a mechanism shall be in place to electronically verify such licensure via the Department's licensure database. - 12.7 Personnel files shall be maintained for each employee and shall be available at all times for inspection by the licensing agency.
+Such files shall include no less than the following documentation: - (a) a certified copy of birth certificate or copy of the U.S. Immigration and Naturalization Service Employment Eligibility Verification form ("I-9"); or immigration papers or resident alien card; - (b) information pertaining to qualifications for employment; - (c) records of completion of required training and educational programs; - (d) evidence of current licensure or certification as may be required by law; - (e) resume of previous employment; - (f) records of required health examination which shall be kept confidential and in accordance with provisions of section 12.15 herein; - (g) documentation of complaints and follow-up; - (h) findings of a criminal records check, if employed after July 26, 1993;

-- a) annual evaluation of employee performance that is reviewed with and signed by the employee within forty-five (45) days of the evaluation; and - b) such other matters as deemed appropriate. - 12.4 An inservice educational program shall be conducted on an ongoing basis, which shall include an orientation program for staff personnel employed by the agency providing direct care and a continuing program for the development and improvement of skills of such personnel.
-The inservice program shall be geared to the needs of the sick and the aged, patient care procedures, agency policies, prevention and control of infection, confidentiality of patient information, rights of patients and other related areas of patient care.
-The inservice program shall include no less than three {3} hours of training for each employee each quarter. - 12.5 A mechanism to establish an audit trail of employees shall be implemented and shall include, at a minimum, for each employee: 1 date of employment by the home nursing care provider or home care provider agency; and 2 date(s), name(s), and address(es) of each assignment. - 12.6 Personnel files shall be maintained for each employee and shall be available at all times for inspection by the licensing agency.
-Such files shall include no less than the following documentation: - a) a certified copy of birth certificate or copy of the U.S. Immigration and Naturalization Service Employment Eligibility Verification form ("I-9"); or immigration papers or resident alien card; - b) information pertaining to qualifications for employment; - c) records of completion of required training and educational programs; - d) evidence of current licensure or certification as may be required by law; - e) resume of previous employment; - f) records of required health examination which shall be kept confidential and in accordance with provisions of section 12.12 herein; - g) documentation of complaints and follow-up; - h) findings of a criminal records check, if employed after October 1, 1991; - i) employee orientation, evaluation (annual) and documentation of in-service education; and - j) such other matters as may be relevant to the organization and operation of the agency.
+- (i) employee orientation, evaluation (annual) and documentation of in-service education; and - (j) such other matters as may be relevant to the organization and operation of the agency.